enamdehvari/devopslearning/WORKLOG.md

-#  6th october 2025 I started making my local infra portfoli on linux here.
+#  6th october 2025 I started making my local infra portfolio on linux here.

 #  7th october 2025 I installed git and locallized it and pushed it to my online rep